Pistol Packin' Mama

-Top vocalist Bing Crosby, always a major fan of "hillbilly" music, was finally able to record a cover version with the Andrews Sisters on September 27, when his label, Decca, became the first to settle with the union.
-The single, released October 21, followed Dexter's to the top, revitalizing popularity and sales into 1944.
-When the first Billboard "Most Played Jukebox Folk Records" chart was published, both PPM versions tied for Number 1, and remained tied for seven straight weeks.
+Crosby, always a major fan of "hillbilly" music, was finally able to record a cover version with the Andrews Sisters on September 27, when his label, Decca, became the first to settle with the union.
+The single, released on October 21, followed Dexter's to the top, revitalizing popularity and sales into 1944.
+When the first Billboard "Most Played Jukebox Folk Records" chart was published, both "Pistol Packin' Mama" versions tied for Number 1, and remained tied for seven straight weeks.

-The NBC radio network banned Bing's version because of the line “drinking beer in a cabaret.”
-The lyrics had to be changed to “singing songs in a cabaret” before it could air.
+The NBC radio network banned Crosby's version because of the line "drinking beer in a cabaret."
+The lyrics had to be changed to "singing songs in a cabaret" before it could air.